MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-perform-data-operations.md

    > you get this result because the connector name is actually **Data Operations**, not **Compose**,
    > which is the action name.

-1. In the **Inputs** box, enter the inputs to use for creating the output.
+1. After the action information box opens, in the **Inputs** box, enter the inputs to use for creating the output.

    For this example, select inside the **Inputs** box, and then select the lightning icon, which opens the dynamic content list.
 From that list, select the previously created variables: